twanh/note-system/README.md

 optional arguments:
-  -h, --help           show this help message and exit --watch, -w          enables watch mode (convert files that have changed as
-                       soon as they have changed) --pandoc-args ARGS   specify the arguments that need to based on to pandoc.
+  -h, --help           show this help message and exit --watch, -w          enables watch mode (converts files that have changed) --pandoc-args ARGS   specify the arguments that need to based on to pandoc.
 E.g.: --pandoc-args='--standalone --preserve-tabs'
-  --pandoc-template T  Specify a template for pandoc to use in convertion.
+  --pandoc-template T  specify a template for pandoc to use in convertion.
+Default: GitHub.html5 (for md to html) --to-pdf             convert the markdown files to pdf instead of html.
+Note: No template is used by default.
-                       Default: GitHub.html5
+  --ignore-warnings    ignore warnings from pandoc
 ```

 For example: `notesystem convert notes html_notes` would convert all markdown files inside the folder `notes` to html and save them to the folder `html_notes`